culshoefer/codeCurriculum-gitbook/chapter1.md

 :D
 ```

-The good thing is, because chars are so similar to strings, there is not much
+The good thing is, because chars are so similar to strings, there is not much type conversion to be done, we just append one variable to another.
+Even `'d' + "iesel"` (character + string) would work fine.

 To summarize:

 The `print()` function prints results on screen.
 Variables have a *type* such as integer, float or String (in fact, there are many more - even only for numbers), a *name* and hold a *value*.

+Solution for the question on parentheses:
+(a) 2 (b) 5 (c) 5

 ##Simple Python Scripts and input
 So far, we have used the python interpreter to print things on-screen.
 However, if we want to create more complex programs (games!!!) then we have to turn to scripts.
 To create a new Python script, simply click on `File -> New Window`.
 A new empty window should open.
 In this window, you can type commands just like you would in the interpreter.
 When Python goes through your commands, it does so by starting at the top and working its way through each statement until it reaches the end of the file.
 So, to familiarize yourself with the new environment, just try out what we did before.